QuantEcon/lecture-python-advanced.myst/lectures/calvo_machine_learn.md

     * another that describes  decision problems of a Ramsey planner and of a continuation Ramsey planner

-In this lecture, we approach the Ramsey planner in a less sophisticated way.

-We  proceed without knowing the mathematical  structure imparted by dynamic programming squared.
+In this lecture, we approach the Ramsey planner in a less sophisticated way that proceeds without knowing the mathematical  structure imparted by dynamic programming squared.

-Instead, we use a brute force approach that simply chooses a pair of infinite sequences of real numbers that maximizes a Ramsey planner's objective function.
+We simply choose a pair of infinite sequences of real numbers that maximizes a Ramsey planner's objective function.

 The pair  consists of

 * a sequence $\vec \theta$ of inflation rates
 * a sequence $\vec \mu$ of money growh rates

-Because it fails to take advantage of the structure recognized by dynamic programming squared and instead  proliferates parameters, we take the liberty of calling this a **machine learning** approach.
+Because it fails to take advantage of the structure recognized by dynamic programming squared and, relative to the dynamic programming squared approach, proliferates parameters, we take the liberty of calling this a **machine learning** approach.

 This is similar to what other machine learning algorithms also do.